Our Services

 Helpful Resources

-A positive test with no baby on ultrasound can be a molar pregnancy, where abnormal placental tissue makes very high hCG and the pregnancy is not viable; medically approved next steps are prompt evaluation, uterine evacuation with D&C, and strict hCG monitoring to zero, then monthly for 6 to 12 months while using reliable contraception.
+A positive pregnancy test with no baby visible on ultrasound may indicate a molar pregnancy—a condition where abnormal placental tissue produces very high hCG levels and results in a non-viable pregnancy.
+Standard medical next steps include prompt evaluation, uterine evacuation via D&C, and strict hCG monitoring until levels reach zero, followed by monthly checks for 6 to 12 months while using reliable contraception.

-There are several factors that can change your next steps, including how it’s confirmed, the small risk of persistent GTN and when to seek urgent care, emotional support needs, and future fertility planning; see the complete guidance below to understand more.
+Several factors can influence your care plan, including how the diagnosis is confirmed, the small risk of persistent gestational trophoblastic neoplasia (GTN), when to seek urgent care, emotional support, and future fertility planning.

 This article explains what a molar pregnancy is, why it happens, how it's diagnosed, and what medically approved next steps look like — based only on credible medical guidance.
 The goal is to give you clear information without causing unnecessary fear.